Learn about many of the available medications in our database.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.
 If you are able to become pregnant, you should use effective birth control while you are taking this medication and for at least 21 days after stopping the medication.
-Men who are taking this medication who have female partners whose partners could become pregnant should use effective birth control during treatment and for at least 97 days after the last dose of palbociclib.
+Men taking this medication whose partners could become pregnant should use effective birth control during treatment and for at least 97 days after the last dose of palbociclib.

 Children: The safety and effectiveness of using this medication have not been established for children.

 What other drugs could interact with this medication?